 Famous Belgians in Sports

-- One of Belgium’s best loved sports is cycling and Eddy Merckx, five time winner of the Tour de France, is the national hero.
+One of Belgium’s best-loved sports is cycling and Eddy Merckx, the five-time winner of the Tour de France, is the national hero.

 Famous Belgians in Science

-- Another man of the cloth, Reverand Julius Nieuwland, created the synthetic rubber that led to the invention of neoprene by DuPont.
+Another man of the cloth, Reverend Julius Nieuwland, created the synthetic rubber that led to the invention of neoprene by DuPont.

-- Collectors have Belgian, Leo Hendrik Baekeland, to thank for the invention of the early plastic, Bakelite.
+Collectors have Belgian, Leo Hendrik Baekeland, to thank for the design of the early plastic, Bakelite.

-- Belgian bacteriologist, Jules Bordet, developed the first vaccine against the whooping cough as well as the Wassermann test for syphilis.
+Belgian bacteriologist, Jules Bordet, developed the first vaccine against the whooping cough virus as well as the Wassermann test for syphilis.

 Famous Belgians in Fashion

 Want to learn more Belgian trivia?
-Check out our post 25 Things You Didn’t Know About Belgium.
+Check out our post 40 Fun Facts About About Belgium.